Mikeblanchard/Covid_Project/technologies.md

 **Analysis 2 - Population & Obesity/ Population & Covid-19 Mortality**

-With the merging of Deaths.csv, we can introduce age & population as predicators of obesity and covid 19 mortality with a similar supervised machine learning model.
+Supervised, with additional predictors (age, population) as predicators of obesity and covid 19 mortality.

 ## Dashboard
 To visualize the results of this project we are going to use HTML and D3.js (nested charts), OR Tableau to create the final dashboard.